 - when the SSL certificate has errors including:

-- host mis-match
+- host mismatch

-- insecure protocol (like SSLv2 or SSLv3)
+- forcing insecure protocol (like SSLv2 or SSLv3)

-The feature is available by default for all HTTP and keyword monitors whose URLs start with “https”.
+The feature is available by default for all HTTP and keyword monitors whose URLs start with “HTTPS”.

 Customizing its usage

 - disable SSL monitoring and/or “ignore SSL errors” for selected monitors from the “Add/Edit Monitor dialogs”.
 This is handy if the website uses a self-signed certificate.